The New Adventures of Winnie the Pooh: Development

 An animated cartoon starring the characters was first proposed by Walt Disney Television Animation Vice President Gary Krisel during a Disney retreat, in which company assets and future prospects were examined.
 Rich Frank later recalled him saying: "I think Pooh is a great character for Saturday morning animation".
 He believed the merchandising license, held at that time by Sears, would work as a great promotional tool.
 Mark Zaslove was contacted to write the series bible; he had recently finished work on the DuckTales pilot episode.
 The document was written over Memorial Day weekend 1987, with Zaslove having only three days to complete the proposal.
 The pitch was well received by Disney and subsequently green-lit.

 Instead of shopping Winnie the Pooh around to different networks, the show was pitched directly to ABC.
 The network had desperately wanted a cartoon from Disney for their Saturday morning schedule, which had fallen to last place in the ratings.
 They had hoped Pooh could boost ratings for the channel, specifically that they believed Winnie-the-Pooh would draw an audience old enough to operate the people meter that largely dictated television ratings at the time; ABC had blamed the people meter being too difficult for young children to operate for the failure of its previous series The Little Clowns of Happytown, a show geared toward a preschool-aged audience.
 Two years earlier, Michael Eisner and Krisel had set up meetings with all three major networks in hopes to sell rights to their two cartoon series: Disney's Wuzzles and Adventures of the Gummi Bears.
 CBS and NBC had purchased Wuzzles and Gummi Bears respectively.
 Realizing they had nothing left to offer ABC, Eisner and Krisel met with them anyway and received a warm response to the gaffe.
 A deal was reached giving ABC the show, while giving first run rights to The Disney Channel.

 The show was official announced via a press release on November 15, 1987.
 It would mark the first time a prominent Disney character was seen on Saturday morning television.
 (Note: Scrooge McDuck had previously been adapted for DuckTales the year before, but was not considered to be one of the main Disney characters.)
 The series was viewed as a gamble, with people unsure if Pooh would survive on the new medium.
-Because Saturday morning cartoons had a reputation for dry, repetitive storylines, shallow characters, clichéd narratives, and cheap animation, animation fans greeted Disney's plans to adapt A. A. Milne and E. H. Shepard's childhood favorite to the small screen with a mixture of skepticism and dismay, fearing the show could not top the original featurettes.
+Because Saturday morning cartoons had a reputation for dry and repetitive storylines, shallow characters, clichéd narratives, and cheap animation, animation fans greeted Disney's plans to adapt the books to the small screen with a mixture of skepticism and dismay, fearing the show could not top the original featurettes.